starnowski/posjsonhelper/README.md

 The JsonbAllArrayStringsExistPredicate type represents predicate that checks if passed string arrays exist in json array property.
 First example for this predicate was introduce in ["JsonBExtractPath - jsonb_extract_path"](#jsonbextractpath---jsonb_extract_path) section.
-This predicates assume that SQL function with default name jsonb_all_array_strings_exist, mentioned in section ["Apply DDL changes"](#apply-ddl-changes) exists.
+These predicates assume that the SQL function with default name jsonb_all_array_strings_exist, mentioned in the section ["Apply DDL changes"](#apply-ddl-changes) exists.
-Below example with combination with operator NOT presents items that do not have all searched strings.
+The below example with a combination with the operator NOT presents items that do not have all searched strings.

 ```java